-Note: Momentarily releasing the accelerator pedal when a shift in progress message displays improves engagement or disengagement performance.
+Note: Momentarily releasing the accelerator pedal while a shift in progress message displays can improve engagement/disengagement performance.

-Note: Do not perform this operation if the rear wheels are slipping or when applying the accelerator pedal.
+Note: Do not perform this operation if the rear wheels are slipping or while applying the accelerator pedal.

-Note: Some noise may be heard as the system shifts or engages; this is normal.
+Note: You may hear some noise as the system shifts or engages; this is normal.